fangederos/thermo-scout/README.md

-# thermo-scout 1.0.0
+# thermo-scout 1.1.0
-Thermo Scout is a Python script designed to display real-time temperature readings from various parts of a computer using the `sensors` command.
-Currently, the script continuously refreshes the screen to show updated temperature information.
+Thermo Scout displays real-time temperature readings from various parts of a computer using the `sensors` command.
 ### Features

-- Displays temperature readings from the `sensors` command.
+- Displays the output of the `sensors` command.

 ### Prerequisites